MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-powerbi.md

 ![Power BI and Business Central.](media/power-bi-intro.png)

-## <a name="what-you-can-do-with-power-bi-and-business-central"></a>What you can do with Power BI and Business Central
+## What you can do with Power BI and Business Central

 There are various features for working with [!INCLUDE[prod_short](includes/prod_short.md)] and Power BI.
 Some things you can do from Power BI, while other things are done from [!INCLUDE[prod_short](includes/prod_short.md)].
 Also, some features are only available with [!INCLUDE[prod_short](includes/prod_short.md)] online, not on-premises.
 The following table gives you an overview.